Merged with Rotary Club of Ipswich North

 Zonta International District 23

-Rotarian from the Rotary Club of Ipswich worked with the Zonta Club of Ipswich and community volunteers to assembly 1000 Birthing Kits to be distributed to countries where women have minimal support when giving birth.
+In 2025 Rotarian from the Rotary Club of Ipswich worked with the Zonta Club of Ipswich and community volunteers to assembly 1000 Birthing Kits to be distributed to countries where women have minimal support when giving birth.

 What are Zonta Birthing Kits?